 Despite the horrors unleashed by this pandemic, there has been one ray of hope when it comes to healthcare delivery.
 Organizations are starting to realize the benefit of a flexible operational model, one that more easily matches supply to demand.
 As pandemic waves come and go and as demand for elective surgeries and other non-COVID-19 related services fall and rise, the number one lesson that healthcare delivery organizations are learning is the need for flexibility in where, when, and how care is delivered.

 It is no surprise, then, that this crisis has unleashed a long-anticipated growth in telehealth – similar to the growth in the number of jobs that are now done from home.
 Many health systems are also realizing the value of a flexible staffing model to manage changing demand in a financially and clinically responsible manner.
 These flexible staffing models are far more cost effective and, consequently, once adopted, will stay.
 Organizations already have a few options for tools and processes that enable flexible staffing, primarily through the use of technology.
-CareRev, a cloud-based, Uber-like platform that matches the demand and supply of healthcare professionals across time, space, and service lines, is one example of an advanced solution simplifying the creation of a flexible workforce.
+CareRev, a cloud-based platform that matches the demand and supply of healthcare professionals across time, space, and service lines, is one example of an advanced solution simplifying the creation of a flexible workforce.

 The key is that we are all using this crisis as an opportunity to address a major challenge in our industry: the difficulty of balancing financial imperatives with clinical demands when it comes to workforce management.
 Our success here will lead the way for all organizations to more effectively balance labor cost management with achieving quality of care goals.